Who are you? What’s all this about?

 Do you offer a trade discount to other booksellers?

 The Obolus Press operates outside of the literary establishment; it has never applied for, nor received, a government or arts council grant.
 This artistic endeavour relies entirely on the sale of books — to beautiful people of discerning taste and profound erudition.

 What is an obolus?

 An obolus is a little silver coin.
 In ancient Greece it was commonly placed under the tongues of the dead so that they could pay Charon to be ferried across the river Styx to the underworld.
-The word is still used in French (donner, verser son obole) and in German (seinen Obolus leisten) — if you “pay your obolus” you are making a modest contribution towards something.
-The Obolus Press hopes to render a small service to literature by bringing the works of defunct French and German authors to English readers.
+The word is still used in French (verser son obole) and in German (seinen Obolus entrichten): if you pay an obolus you are making a modest contribution towards something.
+The publisher hopes to render a small service to literature by bringing the works of defunct French and German authors to English readers.

-The books are often printed and sometimes even shipped from the United States (don’t get me started about Canada Post), so prices are set in the same currency to limit foreign exchange risk.
+The press is located in Canada but its books are often printed in or shipped from the United States, so prices are set in the same currency to limit foreign exchange risk.

 The Obolus Press only works with authors who have been dead since 1971 (and whose works have therefore entered the public domain in Canada).
 If you can draw breath, you’ll have to submit your work elsewhere.